ThFischer/OpenSprinkler-Firmware/NodeMCU-74HC595/README.md

-# OpenSprinkler-Firmware for NodeMCU Lua Lolin V3 with 74HC595 and 8 channel Relay board
+# OpenSprinkler-Firmware for NodeMCU Lua Lolin V3 with 74HC595 and 8 channel Relay Board
 > This Firmware is a slightly modified variant of the original OpenSprinkler firmware
 > to run with an inexpensive NodeMCU and a 8 Channels Relay Module